 - the Museum of Richmond, local bookshops and – with a discount for members – at the Society’s meetings.

-A completion set of Richmond History journals is also held in the Richmond Local Studies Collection at the Old Town Hall, Whittaker Avenue, Richmond.
+A complete set of Richmond History journals is also held in the Richmond Local Studies Collection at the Old Town Hall, Whittaker Avenue, Richmond.